 XENEON FLEX 45WQHD240 – The Showpiece

-A 45″ OLED that physically bends.
-At $1,999, it’s not cheap, but as a single-screen sim racing display it offers something nothing else does – you can curve the panel to wrap around your peripheral vision.
-OLED contrast means night racing in ACC looks absolutely stunning, with proper black levels instead of the grey glow you get from IPS panels.
-The 240Hz refresh rate means input lag is minimal.
+A 45″ OLED that physically bends from flat to 800R.
+At $1,999, it’s not cheap, but as a single-screen sim racing display it offers something nothing else does – you can curve the panel to wrap around your peripheral vision and flatten it back out for desktop work.
+OLED contrast means night racing in ACC at Spa or the Nordschleife looks genuinely stunning, with proper black levels instead of the grey IPS glow.
+The 240Hz refresh rate keeps motion clean and the panel-level input lag is minimal.

 XENEON 34WQHD240-C – The Curved QD-OLED Ultrawide